raspberrypilearning/c3-wolfram-coin-and-dice/en/step_1.md

 ### Software

-+ Wolfram Language — this is available for free on the Raspberry Pi as part of NOOBS
++ Wolfram Language, available for free on the Raspberry Pi as part of the official operating system, Raspbian

 --- /collapse ---